-Studies have consistently shown that higher consumption of fatty fish, or fish oil supplements—which supply the essential omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)—is linked to lower blood pressure, better blood lipid profiles (including lower triglycerides) and a reduced risk of death from heart disease.
-Studies suggest that people should take 2-4 g of fish oil per day.
+This study shows that consumption of omega-3 fatty acids, commonly found in fish, is linked to lower blood pressure, better blood lipid profiles, including lower triglycerides, and a reduced risk of death from heart disease.

-For centuries, people around the world have consumed green tea for its purported health benefits.
-In recent years, scientists have intensively studied one of its chief components, the potent antioxidant epigallocatechin gallate (EGCG), for its apparent ability to prevent cancer.
-More recently, they’ve turned their attention to green tea’s ability to protect the heart.
-Most studies have shown significant benefits with the consumption of 5-6 cups of green tea per day.
+For centuries, people around the world have consumed green tea for its health benefits.
+This study looks at one of its chief components, the antioxidant epigallocatechin gallate (EGCG), for its ability to protect the heart.
+The study shows significant benefits with the consumption of five to six cups of green tea per day.
 Green tea extract is also available as a supplement in capsule form.

-Like green tea, pomegranate juice has been consumed for centuries, with the belief that the ruby-red fruit promoted health.
-Modern scientists have shown that this belief is well justified.
+Like green tea, pomegranate juice has been consumed for centuries, with the belief that the ruby red fruit promotes health.
+Modern scientists prove this belief in this study.
 Powerful antioxidant chemicals in pomegranate fruit and juice may help reverse atherosclerosis and lower blood pressure.

 Magnesium and Potassium